The Dance (Fleetwood Mac album): History

+Release

+In July 1997, PR Newswire announced that The Dance live album was assigned a release date of 19 August, with the home video being slated for release the following week; the release date for the DVD was planned for 23 September.
+Image Entertainment handled the distribution of the LaserDisc, which was released on the same day as the DVD.
+The home video, DVD, and LaserDisc contained some songs not included on the album, including "Songbird" and "Go Insane".
+An MTV special and a Making of Rumours special on VH1 were also announced for the month of August to promote The Dance.

-This album spawned three singles in the USA: "Landslide", "The Chain", and "Silver Springs" which earned the band three Grammy nominations in 1998, in the categories of "Best Pop Album", "Best Rock Performance by a Group or Duo with Vocal" for "The Chain" and "Best Pop Performance by a Duo or Group with Vocals" for "Silver Springs".
-A fourth single, "Temporary One," was released in some European markets.
+The album spawned three singles in the US: "Silver Springs", "The Chain", and "Landslide" and earned the band three Grammy nominations in 1998, in the categories of "Best Pop Album", "Best Rock Performance by a Group or Duo with Vocal" for "The Chain" and "Best Pop Performance by a Duo or Group with Vocals" for "Silver Springs".
+A fourth single, "Temporary One," was released in certain countries, including Australia and Germany.

 The band later embarked on a 44-date tour across the United States with one stop in Canada in support of The Dance.
-The setlist was similar to that of the album, but with "Over My Head" and "My Little Demon" being replaced by "Oh Daddy", "Second Hand News", "Stand Back", "Farmer's Daughter" (a cover of the Beach Boys song from Surfin' U.S.A.), and "Not That Funny".
+The setlist was similar to that of the album, but with "Over My Head" being replaced by "Oh Daddy", "Second Hand News", "Stand Back", "Farmer's Daughter" (a cover of the Beach Boys song from Surfin' U.S.A.), and "Not That Funny".
 "Eyes of the World" was played instead of "Second Hand News" on opening night in Hartford, Connecticut.